Crime in Connecticut: The Story of Alex Kelly: Plot

-Carrie is a bright high school student, looking forward to graduation with her friends.
-One night, she goes to a friend's party where she meets Alex Kelly.
+Carrie Roberts is a bright high school student, looking forward to graduation with her friends.
+One night, she goes to a friend's party where she meets Alex Kelly, a handsome athlete at another high school.
 When Carrie decides to head home, Alex offers to take her seeing that they live close by.
-During the drive, he tries to kiss her, but she pushes him away.
+She normally doesn't get into cars with boys, but the weather is cold and Kelly is well-mannered and not intimidating.
+During the drive, Carrie is shocked when he tries to kiss her, but she pushes him away.
 He then drives down to the end of their street and then begins to assault her.
 He forces her into the back and rapes her.
 Afterward, he threatens to kill her if she tells anyone.
 Carrie confides in her sister who tells their parents, who then contact Alex's parents.
 When asked about the rape, Alex flat out denies raping Carrie and his parents believe him.
 Carrie then falls into despair and at first, does not want to press charges, but changes her mind when she learns that Alex raped another girl.

 Alex is arrested, but his parents bail him out.
 The community grows uneasy with Alex and the high school forbids him to come onto the campus, therefore they send his diploma early.
 His parents believe that their son is not a rapist and that they will fight for him.
 On the day that the trial is supposed to start, Carrie is shocked to learn that Alex, with the help of his parents, fled the country to Europe.
 Over the next several years, the police force dedicate their time to locate Alex and bring him back.
 Carrie, meanwhile, begins her recovery process and goes on to college.
 She meets and starts dating a handsome student and they become engaged.
 Carrie, however, still suffers from the ordeal which results in nightmares about Alex.

 In Europe, Alex has evaded the police forces in some countries and settles in Sweden.
 He meets a waitress and moves in with her.
-One night, he gets a call from his parents and they tell him that his brother had died.
+One night, he gets a call from his parents and they tell him that his older brother Christopher Kelly had died.
 The American police in Connecticut are able to track the phone call and contact the Swedish police.
 Alex is brought back to the United States after being on the run for seven years.

 Before the trial, Carrie's lawyer says he will fight for her and make sure that Alex goes to jail.
 Alex's lawyer says he will make sure the charges are dropped.
 During the trial, Carrie has to recall the difficult moments of the rape.
 Alex, on the other hand, denies every accusation against him.
 The jury nonetheless finds Alex guilty.

 Carrie finally recovers from the nightmarish ordeal and settles down with her husband.